Sandipriz/Deep-Learning-for-Multiclass-segmentation-of-Satellite-Images/README.md

 # DESCRIPTION
 This project aims to process high resolution 4-band satellite images (.tif images) and classify various regions into 8 separate classes viz., Road, Tree, Bare Soil, Rail, Building, Field, Water and SwimmingPool.
 There are unclassified pixels present as well.

+The architecture used is a modification of the existing UNet model (We have clubbed UNet with a block of CloudNet).

 # DATASET
 Our training dataset consists of 13 .tif satellite images with their corresponding ground truths and similarly we have 1 .tif cross validation image.